ipfs-inactive/RFC/README.md

   - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.

+### Status: Review

+Once a an RFC has been submitted, it's ready for Review.

   - Each pull request will be labeled with the most relevant [working group], which will lead to its being triaged by that team in a future meeting and assigned to a member of the working group.
+  - At this point, the status in the RFC markdown document should be marked "Review"
   - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
 Feel free to reach out to the RFC assignee in particular to get